datavaluepeople/kotsu/README.md

   - Register validations to a unique ID
   - Run all registered models through all registered validations, and have the results compiled and stored as a CSV
-  - Optionally passes an `artefacts_store_directory` to your validations, for storing of outputs for further analysis, e.g. trained models or model predictions on test data sets
+  - Optionally passes an `artefacts_store_dir` to your validations, for storing of outputs for further analysis, e.g. trained models or model predictions on test data sets
   - Doesn't enforce any constraints or requirements on your models' interfaces
   - Pure Python package, with no other setup or configuration of other systems required